 7. Taro root

-Taro root is a starchy vegetable with a nutty and mildly sweet taste.
+Taro root is another weird vegetable to try.
+It’s starchy with a nutty and mildly sweet taste.

 It’s a common carbohydrate source in Asia and Africa and can be used in the place of other starchy vegetables such as sweet potatoes and potatoes.